Wednesday, January 21, 2026

 During a subway trip in Toronto last year I counted fifty people, about 70% of everyone in my visual field, staring zombie-like at their cell phones (eventually, I was one of them).

 This week, debates fill our local school board newsletter on what to do with kids and their cells.
-Police academies instructors recently told me they solve it the simple way by banning cell phones.
+Police academy instructors recently told me they solve a problem the simple way by banning cell phones.

 I ask incredulously, “Recruits are not able to control their cell phone usage in class?”